Jesus-tatherium/Hanoi-Binary/README.txt

-This little code counts in binary and display the current number, and uses this binary count to solve the Hanoi towers in the most efficient ways.
+This little code counts in binary, displays the current number, and uses this binary count to solve the Hanoi towers in the most efficient way.

 Author: Clement Amphoux